reddyfull/azure-diagram-maker/memory.md

 - `/api/health` - Health check endpoint

 ## Recent Changes
+- (Apr 7) Enhanced icon fallback system to better use embedded SVGs when icon files don't exist
+- (Apr 7) Simplified IconDisplay component to prioritize embedded fallbacks for missing icons
+- (Apr 7) Updated CloudResourcePanel to always enable embedded fallbacks for all icons
 - (Apr 5) Fixed React warning about nested buttons in IconGroup component
 - (Apr 5) Fixed API configuration to consistently use port 3001 for all endpoints
 - (Apr 5) Updated icon paths to properly include categories in their structure